Most of you have never truly witnessed crackhead hustle.

 These people were not interested or not willing to pay the cost to be a crackhead.

-There are people who have been smoking weed for years but won’t step up to crack.
-Yes, crack is a “harder” drug, but if you’re a pothead, then you’re already doing drugs.
+Some people have been smoking weed for years but won’t step up to crack.
+Yes, crack is a “harder” drug, but if you’re a pothead, you’re already doing drugs.
 You either step it up or stop doing drugs.
 Anything else is just wasting time.

 But look at the attitude of your typical stoner.
 Lazy, lethargic, and generally unmotivated.
 You’ve never heard of “pothead hustle” or “stoner drive”.
 You just hear about them smelling bad, dressing like shit, and having the munchies.